WHO WE ARE

 In collaboration with our partner organisations we are involved in a wide variety of cancer research.
 The aim of our research is to help us understand cancer better and to help our patients effected by the disease.

 The research we undertake is done in many different forms, for example:

-Clinical Studies: These studies help us evaluate treatments such as new drugs or radiotherapy regimens to ensure they are safe and that they improve outcomes for patients.
+Clinical Studies: These studies help us to evaluate treatments such as new drugs or radiotherapy regimens to ensure they are safe and that they improve outcomes for patients.
 New drugs go through strict testing in the laboratory before they are offered to patients.
 After the laboratory testing there are 3 main phases of clinical studies.
 Each phase has a different purpose:

-- Phase 1 studies involve small numbers of patients and aim to establish a safe dose for the drug and identify any possible side effects.
+Phase 1 studies involve small numbers of patients and aim to establish a safe dose for the drug and identify any possible side effects.

-- Phase 2 studies involve larger numbers of patients and look at different ways of delivering the treatment, whether the new delivery proves effective and what dose and frequency to use.
+Phase 2 studies involve larger numbers of patients and look at different ways of delivering the treatment, whether the new delivery proves effective and what dose and frequency to use.

-- Phase 3 studies involve large numbers of patients.
+Phase 3 studies involve large numbers of patients.
 These studies compare new treatment against the best available current treatment to see which is most effective against cancer.

 Other Studies: Other clinical studies (such as questionnaires) may look at new ways of preventing, diagnosing and screening cancer or cancer related side effects such as pain or fatigue.

 Please see the studies page for information on clinical trials currently recruiting in this region.
 Our links page has some additional information about other research organisations that you may find useful.